EversonRubira/EversonRubira/README.md

 <h1 align="left">Hi, I'm Everson Rubira</h1>

-- I am programming student, here i  have some projects in some stacks that I have been studying.
+- I am programming student, here I  have some projects in some stacks that I have been studying.

 - Lifelong learning...